madeleinemitchell/Flagellar-and-Motility-Gene-Analysis-in-Vibrio-cholerae/README.md

 # Flagellar and Motility Gene Analysis in Vibrio cholerae
-Create environment and ensure channels are availible
+This line creates a Conda environment named "project" where the required packages for the project will be installed, and so channels are availible to ensure that Conda has access to additional repositories where necessary packages can be found.

 module load Anaconda3
 conda config –add channels conda-forge